Epidural injections for back pain

 - What medicines you are taking, including herbs, supplements, and other drugs you bought without a prescription

-You may be told to stop taking medicines that make it hard for your blood to clot for several days before the test.
-This may include aspirin, ibuprofen (Advil, Motrin), clopidogrel (Plavix), warfarin (Coumadin), naproxen (Aleve, Naprosyn), and heparin.
+You may be told to temporarily stop taking blood thinners.
+This includes aspirin, ibuprofen (Advil, Motrin), clopidogrel (Plavix), warfarin (Coumadin, Jantoven), naproxen (Aleve, Naprosyn), and heparin.